inklabs/kommerce-core/README.md

       - RequestInterface (GetProductRequest)
       - ResponseInterface (GetProductResponseInterface)

-* <a name="event"></a>Event
+* <a name="domain-event"></a>Domain Event
-    - Events can be raised in the Entity layer and are dispatched in the service layer.
+    - Domain Events can be raised in the Entity layer and are dispatched in the service layer.

     ```php
     // UserEntity: